Mesut Özil: 2014 FIFA World Cup

 Özil ended the 2014 FIFA World Cup qualification campaign as Germany's top scorer with eight goals.

 Following an injury to Marco Reus in a warm-up game, Özil was moved from his customary number 10 role into the left-winger position for the majority of the tournament.
-He started all seven of Germany's 2014 FIFA World Cup games, and helped Germany make history by becoming the first European team to win the World Cup in South America. Özil scored the decisive goal in the 119th minute of Germany's 2–1 round of 16 victory over Algeria, a match widely praised as one of the most entertaining of the tournament. Özil then provided an assist for Sami Khedira in Germany's 7–1 semi-final win over Brazil.
+He started all seven of Germany's 2014 FIFA World Cup games, and helped Germany make history by becoming the first European team to win the World Cup in South America. Özil scored the decisive goal in the 119th minute of Germany's 2–1 round of 16 victory over Algeria, a match widely praised as one of the most entertaining of the tournament. Özil then provided an assist for Sami Khedira in Germany's 7–1 semi-final win over hosts Brazil.
 The goal Özil assisted, with a clever pass, made the score 5–0 to Germany after just 29 minutes.
 The shocking nature of the 5-goal flurry generated worldwide astonishment.

-In the final, Özil played 120 minutes before being replaced by Arsenal teammate Per Mertesacker.
+In the final against Argentina, Özil played 120 minutes before being replaced by Arsenal teammate Per Mertesacker.
 Germany were crowned World Champions with a 1–0 win.
 After the trophy was presented to the Germany team, UEFA President Michel Platini asked Özil for his match shirt as a souvenir, and Özil obliged.
 He concluded the tournament as the leader in passes completed in the final-third (171), was ranked joint-second in chances created (17), behind only Lionel Messi (23), and ranked second overall in possessions won in the final-third (6).